Tools & Resources

 IMPORTANT: THE STATEMENTS EXPRESSED ON THIS PAGE ARE THE RECOMMENDATIONS FOR THE APPLICATION OF THE ROOFING PRODUCTS AS OUTLINED AND ILLUSTRATED.
 ANY DEVIATION FROM THESE RECOMMENDED PROCEDURES SHALL BE AT THE SOLE RISK OF THE INSTALLERS.
 FAILURE TO FOLLOW THESE INSTRUCTIONS MAY RESULT IN SERIOUS DAMAGE TO THE APPLICATION AND LIFE OF THIS ROOFING PRODUCT, RESULTING IN THE TERMINATION OF ANY WARRANTY, EXPRESSED OR IMPLIED.

 These shingles are warranted against manufacturing defects and wind gusts up to 110 MPH WITH STANDARD 4 NAIL INSTALLATION.
-See ATLAS LIMITED WARRANTY FOR HIGH WIND WARRANTY PROVISION (130 MPH).
-(See DIAGRAM #7 for proper fastening).
+SEE ATLAS LIMITED WARRANTY FOR HIGH WIND WARRANTY PROVISIONS (130 MPH) See Diagram 3 - NAIL APPLICATION.

-The ProLAM™ Limited Warranty can be obtained by visiting www.AtlasRoofing.com/Roof-Shingle/Warranty-Infomation, or by writing to: Atlas Roofing Corporation, Attn: Consumer Service Department, 802 Hwy 19 N., Suite 170, Meridian, Mississippi, 39307.
-The following instructions must be followed to qualify for protection under the ProLAMTM Limited Warranty.
+The ProLam™ Limited Warranty can be obtained by visiting www.AtlasRoofing.com/Warranty, or by writing to: Atlas Roofing Corporation, Attn: Consumer Services Department, 802 Hwy 19 N., Suite 170, Meridian, Mississippi, 39307.
+The following instructions must be followed to qualify for protection under the ProLam™ Limited Warranty.

 Important: See special instructions below for Low Slope Applications.
-See special instructions below for Steep Slope/Mansard/ 130 MPH High Wind application.
+See special instructions below for Steep Slope/Mansard/ 6‐Nail application.
 To obtain stated area coverage and to achieve design performance and appearance, the directions on this package must be followed.
 Sealing of the adhesive strips on each shingle to the shingle beneath is created by heat from sunlight.
 Atlas Roofing Corporation also endorses the Asphalt Roofing Manufacturers Association’s (ARMA) recommendations for application details not specified within this text.

 All flashing should be in place before shingles are installed.
 Cap flashings of sheet metal and base flashings of metal or mineral surfaced roll roofing should be used at vertical surfaces such as chimneys, skylights, vents, walls, etc. All flashings should be sealed with asphalt plastic cement.
 Consult the Residential Asphalt Roofing Manual published by the Asphalt Roofing Manufacturers Association (ARMA) for details concerning specific methods and types of flashing installation.

-Open Valley: Over felt underlayment or WeatherMaster® Products apply a 36” wide mineral surface roll roofing (with granular side up) or smooth roll roofing centered in the valley.
-Install 16” wide minimum copper flashing (or equivalent) also centered in valley.
-Secure the copper flashing every 24” along both edges either with copper cleats or large head copper nails with the shanks immediately adjacent to the copper edge.
-Overlaps in the copper must be a minimum of 12”.
+Open Valley: Apply a 36" ice & water product centered in the valley.
+Install 16" wide minimum copper flashing (or equivalent) also centered in valley.
+Secure the copper flashing every 24" along both edges either with copper cleats or large head copper nails with the shanks immediately adjacent to the copper edge.
+Overlaps in the copper must be a minimum of 12".

 Strike chalk lines on each side of the copper valley 3" from the center line.
 As shingles are applied, trim them to chalk lines and, to direct water into valley, cut 2" diagonally off upper corner of shingles adjacent to chalk line.
 Set valley edge of each shingle in a 3" wide band of asphalt plastic cement meeting ASTM D‐4586 and nail no closer than 6" from valley center line.
 See Diagram #1.